Description of Taxa

 Each class is subdivided into families that are distinguished by features that can be observed in the field, but which are named more generically based on their purpose or relationship to the soil.

-There are seven families within the class walls.
+There are five families within the class walls.

 FAMILY